storyprotocol/documentation/docs/Concepts/dispute-module/index.md

 ### Dispute Tags

 **Tags** refer to the "labels" that can be applied to IP Assets in the protocol when raising a dispute.
-Tags must be whitelisted by protocol governance to be used in a disoute.
+Tags must be whitelisted by protocol governance to be used in a dispute.
 The initial set of tags are planned to be:

 > 🚧 Version Warning
 >